xmengkinaxis/CPP/System Design Interview Checklist.md

 Other consideration: evenly distribute the load, no hotspot

+# 7 Evaluation and Optimization
+Compare your design to the requirements, and acknowledge any trade-offs made and improving aspects of design

-## 6.3 Evaluation
+## 7.1 Evaluation
-* Goal: Evaluate how the system fulfilss the non-functional requirements,
+* Goal: Evaluate how the system fulfill the non-functional requirements,
 * What to evaluate:
-  * Avaliability
+  * Availability
   * Scalability
   * Reliability
   * Consistency
-  * Fraut detection
+  * Fraud detection
   * anything in non-functional requirements
 * How to evaluate:
-  * Evaluate each component from front to end, including web, application, database, storage, CDN, cache, load balancer
+  * Evaluate each component from front to end, including load balancer, CDN, web servers, application servers, database, blob storage, Cache
-  * Evaluate each non-functinal requirement
+  * Evaluate each non-functional requirement

-# 7 Evaluation and Optimization
-Compare your design to the requirements, and acknowledge any trade-offs made and improving aspects of design

-## 7.1.
-Security and Permissions
+## 7.2 Security and Permissions
-1. Privacy ???
+1. Privacy
 2. Security (certification and authentication)
 3. Throttle (API rate limiting) (against abusive behaviors, misbehavior, spikiness in traffic)
 	* Rate Limiting is limiting the amount of operation that can be done in a limited amount of time. e.g. security ramification, performance ramification.